calibr/node-bookmarks-parser/Readme.md

 ```

-`parse` function obtain two parameters - text of a bookmarks export file and callback.
+`parse` function receives two parameters - text of a exported bookmarks file and callback.

-Second parameter returned in callback is object which has fields:
+Second parameter returned in the callback is an object with fields:
 - `parser` - `netscape` or `pocket`
 - `bookmarks` - an array of bookmarks

-Each bookmark is object which has field:
+Each bookmark is an object with fields:
 - `type` - `folder` or `bookmark`
-- `title` - title of bookmark or folder
+- `title` - title of a bookmark or a folder
 - `url` - URL only for bookmarks
-- `children` - array of child bookmarks, only for folders
+- `children` - array of children bookmarks, only for folders

 See more examples in tests.